DrewDalmedo/DrewDalmedo.github.io/_posts/2020-07-20-a_more_detailed_look_at_actionview.markdown

 <% end %>
 ```

 In this form, we’re expecting two instance variables to be present in the controller actions: `@guide`, which would hold the guide with all the data we’re working with in the form, and `@user`, which would hold the currently logged in user.
-This may work for our show form, but what about our edit form?
+This may work for our new form, but what about our edit form?
 What if we want to specify another user in the hidden field than we have in our controller?
 What if we want to have a different guide being displayed while creating another one?
 All of this can be solved by moving this form to a partial and replacing the instance variables with locals:

 ```
 #_form.html.erb